navidrome/website/content/en/docs/Developers/subsonic-api.md

 Navidrome is currently compatible with [Subsonic API](http://www.subsonic.org/pages/api.jsp) v1.16.1, with some exceptions.

-This is an (almost) up to date list of all Subsonic API endpoints implemented by Navidrome.
+This is an (hopefully) up to date list of all Subsonic API endpoints implemented in Navidrome.
 Check the "Notes" column for limitations/missing behavior.
 Also keep in mind these differences between Navidrome and Subsonic:
-* Navidrome will not implement any video related functionality, it is focus on Music only
+* Navidrome will not implement any video related functionality, it is focused on Music only
 * Right now, Navidrome only works with a single Music Library (Music Folder)
 * Navidrome does not mark songs as played by calls to `stream`, only when `scrobble` is called with `submission=true`